rodrigoi/game-of-life-backbonejs/README.md

 #### Load Dialog

 If the user clicks the "Load" button below the game world, it's presented with the load dialog.
-If the burton is disabled, it means that the game is running.
+If the button is disabled, it means that the game is running.
 Stop the game to enable the button by clicking "Stop"

 ![image](https://raw.github.com/rodrigoi/dojo/master/Conways-Game-of-Life/JavaScript/BackboneJS/docs/load.png)